In the beginning, it was easy. There was no pressure. There were no outside eyes. There were no expectations.

 As Gallwey says, at no point are we dissatisfied with the current state of the rose seed.
 It is perfectly all right at each moment.
 Yet, it is also incredibly ambitious.
 The rose seed never stops growing.
 It is constantly seeking to get to the next level.
 Every day it is moving forward, and yet, every day it is just as it should be.

-Is Judgment Required for Success?
+Is Self-Doubt Required for Success?

-Is judgment required for success?
+Are self-doubt and judgment required for success?
 Do you have to be unhappy with your work to discover the drive to become better?
 Does judging ourselves make us any better?

 I don’t think it does.